GDamiani2927/Engineering_4_Notebook/README.md

 ### Assignment Description

-The object of this assignment was to use python to calculate the area of a triangle give three points on a cartesian coordinate planes.
+The object of this assignment was to use python to calculate the area of a triangle given three points on a cartesian coordinate planes.
 This had to be completed through the use of functions and, as an added level, it has to be able to detect if the user inputs bad data not in the x,y format.

 ### Evidence